cleuton/FalandoSobre.Software/flatcode/english/README.md

 The question is: *Can we develop software without using any framework?*

 Due to the diversity of platforms and the need for interoperability, probably not.
-But it is possible to reduce the dependence on these frameworks, isolate the code that uses them to avoid its propagation.
+But it is possible to reduce the dependence on these frameworks by isolating the code that uses them to avoid its propagation.

 ## Aspects must be externalized